 Et nous passons de longues nuits

 Ma Solitude has always so poignantly illustrated the beauty one can find in alone time.
-It’s a deep connection with oneself but a connection that can obviously get severed in times of deep grief and trauma when our brains are stuck in a state of terror and pure survival.
-Sadly, not everyone is capable of this inner connection or willing to let go to this sometimes almost meditative state.
-I was quite astonished to recently read about a study at the University of Virginia in which several participants – a quarter of the women and two-thirds of the men – chose to subject themselves to electric shock rather than be alone with their thoughts.
+It’s a deep connection with oneself.
+But this connection can obviously also get severed in times of deep grief and trauma when our brains are stuck in a state of terror and operate in pure survival mode.
+Sadly, not everyone is capable of this inner connection or willing to let go of this sometimes almost meditative state.
+I was quite shocked to recently read about a study at the University of Virginia in which several participants – a quarter of the women and two-thirds of the men – chose to subject themselves to electric shock rather than be alone with their thoughts.

-On the other hand, it seems as if in our hyper-connected, social-media driven and extremely competitive society, alone time or solitude is more devalued than it has been in a long time.
+On the other hand, it seems as if in our hyper-connected, social-media-driven and extremely competitive society, alone time or solitude is more devalued than it has been in a long time.
 The author Ray Williams writes in an essay published in Psychology Now, “all current meanings of ‘alone’ imply a lack of something.
-Invariably, a desire for solitude is viewed by others as a sign there is something wrong.
-Even worse, people associate going it alone with antisocial pursuits and unnecessary risk taking, like jumping off cliffs.
+Invariably, a desire for solitude is viewed by others as a sign that there is something wrong.
+Even worse, people associate going it alone with antisocial pursuits and unnecessary risk-taking, like jumping off cliffs.
 And when we see photos of people sitting alone by a lake on a mountain top, many of us might wonder if that person is lonely or even depressed.”

-For me solitude is about consciousness.
+For me, solitude is about consciousness.
 It’s about asking the – sometimes uncomfortable – questions, how deeply am I feeling myself when I’m feeling lonely?
 Am I feeling disconnected and if so, where is it stemming from?
 Are we comparing other people’s outsides with our complicated insides?
 Especially social media can have that effect.
-On Facebook we only see glossy versions of our “friends’”, their feats but seldom their failures illustrated by carefully curated glamour-selfies.
+On Facebook, we only see glossy versions of our “friends’”.
+We see their feats but seldom their failures illustrated by carefully curated glamour selfies.
 During this outer and inner journey I was forced to embark upon, my inner world has shifted from grief and loneliness to solitude.
-In the process I discovered who my real friends were – one of them being myself.
+In the process, I discovered who my real friends were – one of them being myself.

-Keep an eye out for my next blog post on inspiring art depicting the topics loneliness and/or solitude.
+Also, keep an eye out for my next blog post on inspiring art depicting the topics loneliness and/or solitude.